Confused about lubricants? Look no further for your ultimate guide to lubes.

 Because some extra wetness will enhance pleasure, particularly during penetrative play such as vaginal or anal sex and masturbation with penetrative toys.

 Vaginal sex: Lube mimics and enhances the naturally occurring lubrication that some – but not all – vagina-owners experience.
 Some people don’t produce the optimal level of lubrication on their own for various reasons, and lube is a great tool to overcome vaginal dryness at any stage of sexual play.
-Check out Team RW’s favorite lubricants here.
+Check out our favorite lubricants here.

 Anal sex: Lube is essential during anal play because it will prevent tearing of the delicate tissue inside the rectum, which is not only painful (owww!) but can create a higher risk for STIs.
 The anus does not naturally lubricate, so adding lube is the safest way to ensure a pleasurable experience.
 Re-application might be necessary to maintain comfort and pleasure, so anyone giving penetration (aka topping) during anal should check-in with the recipient regularly!
 Cake’s Tush Cush & Sliquid’s Sassy are two of our personal favorites.

 Masturbation: For all genders, lubricant is a powerful masturbation tool.
 Whether there’s penetration, stroking or massaging, lubricant can add to the experience in so many wonderful ways.
 (ATTN: Penis-owners, check out So-Low from Cake, you’re welcome.)
 Just be sure to use a lube that is compatible with your toy!
-(Check out some of Team RW’s favorite toys here!)
+(Check out some of our favorite toys here!)

 For any penetrative play, whether partnered or solo, it’s a good idea to keep a bottle or three handy, so you can apply and re-apply as needed!